 Social Engineering Attacks

 Colleges often share data with various third-party vendors like software providers, research partners, or equipment suppliers, and a lack of oversight of their security practices puts data at risk.
-To mitigate the risks of data breaches, they should carefully vet all vendors, require compliance with data security standards, and reassess relationships regularly.
+If any of the third parties a college collaborates with experiences a data breach, this can also compromise any college data shared with the third-party vendor.

 College and University Data Breach Cases in Recent Years